mastermind-creat/SnapAura/README.md

 # SnapAura AI 📸✨

 **SnapAura AI** is a premium, Progressive Web App (PWA) designed for the modern social media era.
-It leverages the latest **Google Gemini Models** to transform how users create, edit, and caption their content.
+It leverages the latest **Google Gemini Models** to transform how users create, edit, and caption their content, while providing a suite of essential creator tools.

 Built with **React**, **Tailwind CSS**, and **Glassmorphism UI**, it offers a stunning, app-native experience on both mobile and desktop.